RESTyard/RESTyard/README.md

-# Web Api Hypermedia Extensions (beta)
+# Web Api Hypermedia Extensions
-This project consists of some Extensions for a Web Api 2 Core.
-The target is to assist in building a restful Web services using [Siren Hypermedia Format](https://github.com/kevinswiber/siren) with much less coding.
+This project consists of a set of Extensions for Web Api 2 Core projects.
+The purpose is to assist in building restful Web services using the [Siren Hypermedia Format](https://github.com/kevinswiber/siren) with much less coding.
 Using the Extensions it is possible to return HypermediaObjects as C# classes.
-Routes for HypermediaObjects and Actions are build using extended attribute routing.
+Routes for HypermediaObjects and Actions are built using extended attribute routing.

-Of course there migth be some edge cases or flaws.
-Comments, suggestions, remarks and critic is very welcome.
+Of course there might be some edge cases or flaws.
+Comments, suggestions, remarks and criticism are very welcome.

 For a first feel there is a demo project called `CarShack` which shows a great portion of the Extensions in use.
-Is also shows how the routes were intended to be designed, although  it is not enforced.
+It also shows how the routes were intended to be designed, although this is not enforced.

 ## Using it in a project
 To use the Extensions just call `AddHypermediaExtensions()` when adding MCV in `Startup.cs`: